pthu/sahd/docs/words/nabi2.md

 <span dir="rtl">תֹפְשֵׂי הַתֹּרָה</span>,
 but also with less religious roles such as the
 <span dir="rtl">חֲרָשִׁים</span> and
 <span dir="rtl">נָזִיר</span> (see <a href="#SynA9">§3.
 Syntagmatics A.9</a> above for attestations).
 This wide array of different roles shows the range of possible understandings.
 The fact that many of these titles are within the divinatory realm shows that this is the most obvious place to find the semantics of the word.
-In particular 1 Sam 9:9 is often interpreted as an old text and taken at face value.[^37]
+In particular 1 Sam 9:9 is often interpreted as an old text and taken at face value.<sup id="fnref:37"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:37')">37</a></sup>

 <b>A.3</b>  Interestingly, the  <span dir="rtl">נביא</span> is often used in parallel with other members
     of the elite, such as priests, or even the  <span dir="rtl">נזיר</span>, suggesting that the